 The recent rise in interest rates has many investors reconsidering bonds, and with seemingly good reason.
 Interest rates and bond prices move in a seesaw pattern.
-When interest rate go up, bond prices falls.
+When interest rates go up, bond prices falls.
 This reality has even conservative investors questioning whether or not bonds still have a place in their portfolio.

 But before ditching your bonds, consider the following:

 When will interest rates actually rise?
 Despite a recent and steady increase from historic lows, rates may linger at current levels for some time.